-“Holyrood Partnership has been a sleeping giant for too long.
+“Holyrood PR has been a sleeping giant for too long.
 We enjoy great relationships with our clients, who have no hesitation in recommending us and our portfolio includes large public sector organisations to niche one-man retailers.

 “Our work for Tigerlily shows how we bring focus and passion – and more importantly hard results – to the challenge of demanding client.
 Ever-rising occupancy levels and the ultimate accolade of being named one of the world’s Coolest Hotels by Conde Nast Traveller shows the value of our work.”

-Holyrood Partnership was co-founded by ex-journalists Raymond Notarangelo Scott Douglas in 2002 and since then it has enjoyed year-on-year growth, boasting clients such as the Care Commission, Scotland’s care regulator, and Warners, Edinburgh’s leading Solicitors-Estate Agents.
+Holyrood PR was co-founded by ex-journalists Raymond Notarangelo Scott Douglas in 2002 and since then it has enjoyed year-on-year growth, boasting clients such as the Care Commission, Scotland’s care regulator, and Warners, Edinburgh’s leading Solicitors-Estate Agents.

 The company, based in its own modern offices, in Leith has three other employees, including junior director David Connor, the CIPR Young Communicator of the Year in 2005.